-Here are 10 key considerations to help you make an informed decision:
+Here are 10 key considerations to help you make an informed decision when sourcing IP Transit:

 1. International Internet Backbone – A highly interconnected, expansive IP footprint that spans primary exchange points, customer and private peering ports, and major access and content networks throughout the world enables you to gain greater reach to more destinations, directly.
 The less hops your data must take over redundant paths and resilient network infrastructure to reach its destination, the quicker and more reliably the traffic will reach the intended consumer.
 High-performance international Internet backbones also eliminate latency, packet loss, jitter and chronic outage concerns.